V4Fire/Client/src/components/super/i-static-page/README.md

 ## Hiding DOM elements when there is no Internet connection

 Depending on the Internet connection status, the component sets the `online` global modifier.
-In addition to this, any DOM element with the `data-hide-if-offline="true"` attribute will be hidden if there is no Internet.
+In addition to this, any DOM element with the `data-hide-if-offline="true"` attribute will be hidden if there is no internet.

 ```
 - namespace [%fileName%]